top of page

 Be unpredictable.

 Doing the unexpected is a great way to lead to new insights, new perspectives, and “a-ha” moments.
-Most of us tend to be creatures of habit, so it takes intentional practice to break away from the comfortable places and spaces.
+Most of us tend to be creatures of habit, so it takes intention to break away from the comfort zone.

 Surprise and delight people around you.

-Look for little ways to make someone else smile.
+Look for little ways to surprise others.
 A kind unexpected act or gesture will give you both a dopamine boost.
-Something as simple as a handwritten note of appreciation or a cookie from your morning Starbucks run can make someone's whole day look differently... and yours, too!
+Something as simple as a note of appreciation or a funny text can do the trick.

 So take a minute today to figure out a way to surprise someone in your corner of the world.
 A quick note, a reason to laugh, or an invitation to lunch… how delicious to know that small surprise will actually change